SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 `minReplicas` and `maxReplicas`, as well as any other configured scaling policies should be kept in sync across the HPA for the model and the server.

+{% hint style="danger" %}
+The Object metric allows for two target value types: `AverageValue` and `Value`.
+Of the two, only `AverageValue` is supported for the current Seldon Core 2 setup.
+The `Value` target type is typically used for metrics describing the utilization of a resource and would not be suitable for RPS-based scaling.
+{% endhint %}

-### Details on custom metrics of type Object
+### HPA metrics of type Object

-The HPA manifests use metrics of type "Object" that fetch the data used in scaling decisions by querying k8s metrics associated with a particular k8s object.
+The example HPA manifests use metrics of type "Object" that fetch the data used in scaling decisions by querying k8s metrics associated with a particular k8s object.
 The endpoints that HPA uses for fetching those metrics are the same ones that were tested in the previous section using `kubectl get --raw ...`.
 Because you have configured the Prometheus Adapter to expose those